openhackathons-org/gpubootcamp/archived/README.md

-# This folder will contain all the previously created training material which are based on old frameworks or techniques which are deprecated.
-The idea is to keep the old bootcamp material for anyone using older hardware or software stack for learning purpose
+This folder contains all the previously created training material which are based on old frameworks or techniques which are deprecated.

 To access the new HPC contents, please check below repositories: